 I'm fundraising in memory of Alexa Howard and in support of Shea Evans.

-For the last three years, since Alexa passed away, I've been fundraising for the Lupus Foundation of America.
-In the first year, I participated in the Walk to End Lupus Now in Chicago.
-In the second year, I participated in the walk and added a CycleGiving class (an indoor spin class, where attendee payment proceeds are donated).
+For the last four years, since Alexa passed away, I've been fundraising for the Lupus Foundation of America.
+This year, my fiance, Dan, and I will be participating in the Walk to End Lupus Now in Chicago, a CycleGiving class (an indoor spin class, where attendee payment proceeds are donated) in Mequon, and a 50-mile bike ride in Door County for the cause.

 Through these events, we are committed to raising awareness and funds, in support of those who are impacted by Lupus.